Video API Reference

 Processing: The video is currently being processed by our service

 Processed: The video has been successfully converted and can now be served through the imgix.video domain (or your custom imgix domain)

 Error: There was an issue processing the video

 A video will undergo encoding only once.
 After that, it will remain encoded indefinitely unless a change to the video file is detected at your Origin.
 To submit a video for reprocessing, use the refresh endpoint.

 A video will return an

 error state if the video is incompatible or if there are issues with accessing the video.
-To ensure consistent video transcoding, it is recommended to not rename or remove video once it has been uploaded to your origin.
+To ensure consistent video transcoding, it is recommended not to rename or remove the video once it has been uploaded to your Origin.